-Natural treatments can help mesothelioma patients manage symptoms, reduce stress, and promote healing.
+Natural treatments, also known as alternative treatments, can help mesothelioma patients manage symptoms, reduce stress, and promote healing.

 1. Acupuncture